r1k0/kigen/README.rst

    * produced /boot/System.map-kigen-x86_64-2.6.34-gentoo-r1
   pong ~ #

-You can customize its behavior using the options.

 It is up to you to adapt your /etc/lilo.conf or /boot/grub/grub.cfg file.

 - Use of **igen** to generate an initramfs